 I have one class in which the class description says, “the class is based on the book A Recipe for Writing Family History.”
 If you attend a class with this type of warning, then you will hear a sales pitch.
 (I try to give you value in my class even if you don’t’ buy the book, but I will mention it during the workshop.)

 Tip 3: Attend the Right Conference

 The third tip suggests you only attend conferences that pay their speakers well.
 Few events compensate their speakers at market value for their travel and time.
-(That is one of the reasons why I wrote the piece How to Compensate a Speaker More at a Genealogy Conference.)
 As such, many presenters still need to recover the investment costs of traveling to teach you.

 Tip 4: Embrace the Sales Pitch

 Recognize that presenters need to recoup the expenses associated with traveling to conferences to teach you and smile knowingly when they use a commercial break or product mention in their presentations.

 You know why they are doing it and you might actually want to continue your relationship with them through these services.

 Refrain from fussing about workshops that were clearly marked as hard sales pitches.
 If you don’t want this experience, don’t attend the class or walk out as soon as it’s too much for you.

 Save your complaints about workshops for when the presenter gives an hour-long hard sales pitch but their class title and description did not clue you in ahead of time.